montrehack/montrehack.github.com/_posts/2019-09-18-software-challenges-from-northsec-badge.md

 ## When

-Wednesday September 18th, from 18h to 21h (followed by drinks at TODO)
+Wednesday September 18th, from 18h to 21h (followed by drinks at Cheval Blanc)

 ## How